a-wis/multiregional_forecasting/README.md

 This code will be available on GitHub

-All calculations were carried out in R 3.6.0 and rstan Version 2.19.2, GitRev: 2e1f913d3ca3
+All calculations were carried out in R 4.2.1 and rstan Version 2.26.18

 # Contents of the folder